By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Kushida Shrine

-This Shinto shrine is one of the oldest shrines in Fukuoka, dating back to 757 when Hakata had its golden days as a port city, serving merchants and diplomats.
-Regarded as the most important shrine in Fukuoka, the locals fondly call it “okushida-san”.
+This Shinto shrine is one of the oldest in Fukuoka, dating back to 757 when Hakata had its golden days as a port city, serving merchants and diplomats.
+Regarded as the most important shrine in Fukuoka, Kushida Shrine is fondly called by the locals “okushida-san”.
 It houses a fountain of longevity and Chikara Ishi.

 The shrine is also the heart of Hakata Gion Yamakasa Festival, the biggest festival in Fukuoka which is celebrated from early to mid July.